Al Kameen: Production

 Harry Gregson-Williams composed the film’s musical score.
 Drone filming was provided by Airscope Drones.

 Al Kameen was filmed by a 400-member crew and cast, making it the largest Arabic-language feature film production filmed in the Gulf Cooperation Council (GCC).
 The film crew included a team of Emirati filmmakers and cultural consultants, including directors Hana Kazim, Talal Al Asmani, Aliwiya Thani and Alia AlQemzi.
 It was produced by AGC Studios and Image Nation Abu Dhabi.

 Release

-The film opened on November 25, 2021 in UAE and became the biggest opening of 2021 and highest-grossing Emirati and Arabic-language film ever in the UAE.
+The film opened on November 25, 2021, in the UAE and became the biggest opening of 2021 and highest-grossing Emirati and Arabic-language film ever in the UAE.